What1s1ove/bs-content-challenge/block-or-inline/block-or-inline.md

   <img src="./img/lie.jpg" width="750" height="350" alt="Random courses titles">
 </p>

-This image contains about 50 screenshots from random articles and courses, where the authors state that tags in HTML are divided into two types — block and inline.
+This image contains around 50 screenshots from random articles and courses, where the authors state that tags in HTML are divided into two types — block and inline.

-**It is wrong.**
+**This is wrong.**

 HTML tags are divided into **7** types.
-In this article, we will learn about them and how to use them correctly.
+In this article we will learn about them and how to use them correctly.

-Program for today:
-- The Problem
-- 7 types of HTML Element
-- Let's play.
-Can `<x>` be nested in `<y>`?
-- Can I Include
-- Conclusions

 ## The Problem

-Let's imagine that we have a task where we need to make the markup of the form.
+Let's imagine that we have a task where we need to make a markup of a form.
 Something like this:

 ```jsx
 // src/components/sign-up/components/register-form/register-form.jsx